MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 This is a simple diagram of a trading system layout.
 The graph is directional and each component can be cpu bound to make the whole thing more cache efficient.
-It is also normal that each step in the pipeline is more complex than the previous.
+It is also normal that each step in the pipeline is more complex than the previous one.
 This point will become more important later when we talk about decoupling.
-It's important that the Order Management part is single threaded since this means there is less likely to be race conditions between orders and risk.
+It's important that the Order Management part is single threaded since this means there is less likely to be race conditions between orders placement and risk.
-The last thing you want to happens is to send taker orders when there are already fills that have not been processed.
+The last thing you want is to send taker orders when there are already fills that have not been processed.

 ### Reducing bottlenecks